Questions we get all the time.

 While we tend to lead most of the time, we’re not the lead investor about ⅓ of the time.
 We have a long track record of partnering with outstanding seed-stage VCs and angels.
 The most important thing (to us), is that we’re aligned with founders and have a meaningful stake in every company (so we can spend meaningful time trying to help the company win).

 We’ve found it’s in a startup’s best interest to have an active lead investor.
 We’re allergic to party rounds.
 In our experience, it’s in a founder’s worst interest to have a group of investors without a leader.
-For more advice on this, check out our article on Series A fundraising.
 When we lead an investment, we’re there for the founder, and ready to roll up our sleeves to help them get the job done.

 Will you sign my confidentiality agreement / NDA?